glutanimate/pytest-anki/README.md

 make test
 ```

-This project uses `black`, `isort` and `autoflake` to enforce a consistent code style.
+This project uses `ruff` to enforce a consistent code style.
 To auto-format your code you can use:

 ```bash
 make format